LED Street Light Conversion Project

 No matter what light fixture or controls that you wish to use, remember to use a qualified electrician and obtain the appropriate permits to ensure that you have installed a system that is both functional and safe.

 The Decorative Lighting Program provides lit and unlit seasonal decorations on street light poles in many of Saskatoon’s major commercial areas in the winter season.

-Saskatoon Light & Power (SL&P) completes the installation of the decorations by November 11, turn them on by November 15, and operate the lighting from dusk to dawn.
+Saskatoon Light & Power (SL&P) completes the installation of the decorations by November 11, turns them on by November 15, and operates the lighting from dusk to dawn.
 The decorations are turned off and removed after the spring equinox.

 The Decorative Lighting Program provides a welcoming place and street activation, supporting the Winter City Strategy by providing more lighting to make the darker winter season more inviting and beautiful.
 Decoration designs are selected by Community Services – Urban Design Group in consultation with SL&P and the Business Improvement Districts.